chipaudette/OpenAudio_ArduinoLibrary/readme.md

 OpenAudio Library for Teensy
 ===========================

 **Special Note**  17 June 2020 - This library is undergoing revision to make Teensy 4.x compatible and to add functionality.
 Changes are expected throughout the rest of June.
 See this readme for summaries during this period.
+Notes:

 1-synth_sine_f32.h & .cpp allowed both KINETISK and__IMXRT1062__ to support T4.x.
 Tested 3.6, 4.0
 2-Hid synth_pinknoise_f32.h & .cpp with .xxx type.
 Allows T4 compile until these are fixed.
+3-Fix synth_whitenoise_f32.cpp to include __IMXRT1062__ .

 **Purpose**: The purpose of this library is to build upon the [Teensy Audio Library](http://www.pjrc.com/teensy/td_libs_Audio.html) to enable new functionality for real-time audio processing.